GWR railcars

-In 1933, the Great Western Railway introduced the first of what was to become a very successful series of diesel railcars, which survived in regular use into the 1960s, when they were replaced with the new British Rail "first generation" type diesel multiple units.
+In 1933, the Great Western Railway introduced the first of what was to become a successful series of diesel railcars, which survived in regular use into the 1960s, when they were replaced with the new British Rail "first generation" type diesel multiple units.

 Design

 Bodywork

 The original design featured streamlined bodywork, which was very much the fashion at the time.
 The rounded lines of the first examples built led to their nickname: "flying banana".
 The preserved W4W is an example of the original, rounded body shape.
 Later "razor edge" examples, such as No. 27 (pictured), had much more angular (and practical) bodywork, yet the nickname persisted for these too.

 Heating

 The interiors of railcars No. 1 to No. 18 were heated by using waste heat from the engine cooling water.
-This system proved unreliable in service due to issues with the thermostat valves employed.
-Later vehicles from No. 19 onward abandoned this system to its unreliability and because their revised specification demanded that they be able to haul steam heated rolling stock.
+This system proved unreliable in service due to issues with the thermostatic valves employed.
+Later vehicles from No. 19 onward abandoned this system due to its unreliability and because their revised specification demanded that they be able to haul steam-heated rolling stock.